-&lt;sup>2For students with acceptable background in high school speech, Spch.
+2For students with acceptable background in high school speech, Spch.
 S223, S228, or S229 may be taken in lieu of S121.

-&lt;sup>3Bus.
+3Bus.
 C204 will be recorded as a Business elective, not in the General Education subtotal.
 It will not count toward the required 50 hours of General Education credit.

-East Asian Languages and Literatures (Also EALC E100 will count)

-French and Italian

-Germanic Languages

-Near Eastern Languages and Literatures

-Slavic Languages and Literatures

-Spanish and Portuguese

-Uralic and Altaic Studies (also URAL U190)

-V. Social Sciences (6 cr.)

-A minimum of 6 credit hours selected from among the following:

-Anthropology Geography

-Linguistics

-Political Science

-Psychology (excluding the course counted in III.
+Second-, third-, or fourth-year courses in the following departments: Classical Studies (Also Clas C101 and C102 will count) East Asian Languages and Literatures (Also EALC E100 will count) French and Italian Germanic Languages Near Eastern Languages and Literatures Slavic Languages and Literatures Spanish and Portuguese Uralic and Altaic Studies (also URAL U190) V. Social Sciences (6 cr.)
+A minimum of 6 credit hours selected from among the following: Anthropology Geography Linguistics Psychology (excluding the course counted in III.
 Behavioral Science) Sociology (excluding the course counted in III.
-Behavioral Science)
+Behavioral Science) VI.

-VI.
 Sciences (5 cr.)
 A minimum of 5 credit hours selected from among the following departments:

 Anatomy and Physiology

-Astronomy Biology
+Astronomy

+Biology (including Microbiology, Plant Science, and Zoology)

-Chemistry Geology
+Chemistry Geology Physics

-Microbiology

-Physics

-Plant Science

-Zoology

 VII.
 General Education Electives (6-10 cr.)

 Courses chosen from throughout the University excluding School of Business courses, Department of Economics courses, and Division of General and Technical Studies courses.
 The number of hours in this category depends upon the manner in which the above requirements are met.

 Basic Business Administration Courses

 Sophomore Year: